EGR304-2025-F-202/EGR304-2025-F-202.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

-We are building a smart trash can that helps people manage waste in a cleaner, safer, and more convenient way.
-It will use sensors to detect motion for hands-free use, monitor fill level, and check when the trash is getting too heavy.
-It will also help reduce odors and alert users when it’s time to take out the trash.
-The goal is to make everyday waste disposal easier and more hygienic.
+The trash can that locks in smells and keeps out pets for the ease of the busy home owner.